 Welcome to the sequel to my first post on growing cannabis at home.
 In it, I explained what you need to get set up for your very first weed grow.
 After that, you ordered your perfect seeds to work with.
 That means we’re all ready to roll up those sleeves and get growing!
 Your weed plants will go through a lot between the moment your seeds germinate and that first taste of your harvest.
 In this blog, I’ll discuss the stages you’ll go through before you get to enjoy the fruits of your very first cannabis grow at home!

 Looking for genuine first-hand grow expertise, sleeves rolled up and boots in the mud?
 You’ll find plenty in our Nibameca blogs & grow guides !
-Ever since discovering our White Choco genetics, this cannaboss refuses to leave our AG grow program – and rightly so.
+Ever since discovering White Choco genetics, this cannaboss refuses to leave our AG grow program – and rightly so.
 This veteran grower is all about top quality, innovation and sustainability in indoor grow projects.
-Our personal Amsterdam Genetics Grow Guru shares his experience with you to make the most out of every weed seed you plant!
-More About Nibameca
+This Amsterdam Genetics Grow Guru shares his experience with our readers to make the most out of every weed seed you’ll ever plant!

 Baby Steps: Germinating Your Weed Seeds

-Now that you’ve picked your strain and received your seeds, it is time to germinate.
+When growers receive their Cannabis seeds, it is time to germinate.
 Germination is the first step of the real growing adventure: so far, everything was just preparation.
 Once a cannabis seed germinates, its protective shell cracks open, and the first tiny root peeps out.
 For the sentimental grower, this is an emotional moment – a bit like childbirth, actually.
-It’s also a moment, however, to be very delicate in handling your seeds.
+It’s also a moment, however, to be very delicate in handling cannabis seeds.

 Personally, I prefer the following high success rate germination procedure.
 I take a glass of lukewarm water and gently chuck in the seeds.
 Then, I leave them alone someplace dark for 12 to 24 hours.
 I check them regularly: as soon as I see white tips (taproots) emerge, I carefully pick up the seed with a pincer.
 I place them root-down into a pre-watered grow plug.
 I use a water and root stimulator mix following user instructions.
 Then I put the plug and seed in my propagator and patiently wait for them to surface.

 You’re probably thinking: grow plug?
 Propagator?
 Root stimulator?
 What?!
 No worries: germinating is 100% natural.
-All your seeds really need is light and water.
+All cannabis seeds really need is light and water.
 Check out my preferred germination method here, or follow this grow guide to plant germinated seeds directly into the soil.
-Find out what works best for you.
+Find out what works best.

 From Germination To The Growth Stage Of Your Very First Cannabis Home Grow